amanpandey149/QueueklowAI-v2/README.md

 ---

-## ⭐ Feedback
+## ⭐ Note
-Feel free to give suggestions or improvements!
+This project is built as part of a hackathon to demonstrate smart crowd management using AI concepts and real-time simulation.